KellyRyanGlobal/logger-app/README.md

 # Logger

+## Prerequisite
+The following need to be installed in order to properly build the application
+- Install gcc
+- Install Make

+## Scope

 All classes reside in the `easylogger` namespace.

 There is only one primary class that the user must be aware of, which is